 Volume-based licensing has a service period of 1 month.
 Service period is the period of time for which the total usage or overage is tracked.
 There is a grace period for each license that is encoded in the license file.
 The license effectively provides data allowance for this additional time after the official end time of the license.

-For purchasing licenses with the Volume-Based License (VBL) option, contact our Sales.
-Refer to Contact Sales.
+To purchase licenses with the Volume-Based License (VBL) option, contact our Sales.
+Refer to Contact Sales for more details.

-Network Requirements
+Network Firewall Requirements